franky3er/TransferLight/README.md

 `python main.py test -h`<br>
 This command will also display a list of available agents and scenarios.

-**Note**: All relevant test files are already available in this repository.
-A jupyter notebook comprising plots demonstrating the results is available under `notebooks/evaluation-results.ipynb`.
+**Note**: All relevant csv files were already generated and are already available in this repository.
+A jupyter notebook comprising plots demonstrating the evaluation results is available under `notebooks/evaluation-results.ipynb`.

 ## Demo

-A demo showcasing the effectiveness of a model can be run with the following command:
+A demo showcasing the effectiveness of a particular model can be run with the following command:
 `python main.py demo -a <AGENT> -c <CHECKPOINT> -s <SCENARIO> -d <DEVICE>`
 - `<AGENT` is a placeholder for the name of the agent.
 - `<CHECKPOINT>` is a placeholder for the path to the model checkpoint.